Skip to content

 Using the SDK

 The Protokol SDK is the primary way to interact with the platform from lifecycle scripts.
-Initialize it with:
+Import SDK modules normally in the script source:

-All SDK calls are automatically authenticated with service-level credentials scoped to the project.
+All SDK calls are automatically authenticated with credentials scoped by the app's install_permissions.

 Common SDK Operations